This post may contain affiliate links. Please read our disclosure policy.

 A Cranberry Orange Scone with Orange Glaze

-The best part about this scone recipe is that you don’t need any fancy ingredients.
-I had everything on hand to make these Cranberry Orange Scones, except the buttermilk but that’s easy enough to make with regular milk.
+The best part about this Orange Cranberry Scones recipe is that you don’t need any fancy ingredients.
+I had everything on hand to make them, except the buttermilk but luckily I know How to Make Buttermilk.

-• Separately combine the wet ingredients, then fold everything together to form the dough.
+• Combine ingredients.
+Gently fold everything together to form the dough.

-• Once the dough is formed, you will form a ball with the dough and place it on a lightly floured surface.
+• Form a ball of dough and cut into wedges.
+Once the dough is formed, you will form a ball with the dough and place it on a lightly floured surface.
 Press down to form a thick disk, then cut the disk into triangles.
 I recommend using a pizza cutter to roll easily through the dough for the most precise cutting.

 Cranberry Orange Scone Dough for Christmas breakfast